 - Stop execution at or start execution from a certain point in the project.
 Right-click any activity and select:

-- Run to this Activity to execute all the activities in the project before the activity.
+- Run to this Activity to execute all the activities in the project up to (and including) the activity.

 - Run from this Activity to execute all the activities in the project starting with the activity.